JimiHlawe/CSharp-ElectronicCommercialSystem-Academic/README.md

 - Exception handling
 - Menu-driven console applications

-## 🤝 Contributing

-This is an academic project, but contributions for educational purposes are welcome:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📝 License

 This is an academic project created for educational purposes.

-## 🙏 Acknowledgments

-- Created as part of a C# programming course
-- Demonstrates practical application of OOP concepts
-- Suitable for learning and educational reference

 ---